BernzSed/axios-isomorphic-push/readme.md

 ```

 If using Redux, you can use redux-thunk's `withExtraArgument` function.
-Your redux action would look like this:
+Your Redux action would look like this:

 ```js
 export function getThing(id) {